 Expected and required.
-I do take attendance in class.
+I do take attendance in class, and more than a few absences will cause you to begin losing points from the 25 allotted in the course for attendance and participation.
 Legitimate reasons for missing class include your own illness; a death or medical emergency in your immediate family; your required attendance at an official University-sponsored event; or dangerous driving conditions.
 If one of these pertains to you, please notify me by e-mailing me or leaving a message on my office voice-mail, if possible before the class you will miss.